saurabh1088/notes/AI/AI.md

 ### Definition:

 AI stands for Artificial Intelligence, which refers to the simulation of human intelligence in machines that are programmed to think, learn, and behave like humans.

 This includes:
+- Problem Solving:
-        Problem Solving: Making decisions and solving puzzles or games, like chess or Go.
+    - Making decisions and solving puzzles or games, like chess.
-        Understanding Human Speech: Interpreting and responding to spoken language.
+- Understanding Human Speech:
+    - Interpreting and responding to spoken language.
+- Visual Perception:
-        Visual Perception: Recognizing objects, faces, or scenes from images or videos.
+    - Recognizing objects, faces, or scenes from images or videos.
-        Learning from Experience: Improving performance over time based on data or feedback.
+- Learning from Experience:
+    - Improving performance over time based on data or feedback.

 ### Examples:

-    Algorithms for Solving Games:
+#### Algorithms for Solving Games:
 - AI can master complex games by exploring possible moves, learning from outcomes, and optimizing strategies.
 Examples include AlphaGo by DeepMind which beat world champions in Go.

-    Self-Driving Cars:
+#### Self-Driving Cars:
 - These use AI to navigate, make decisions based on traffic conditions, recognize road signs, and avoid obstacles.
 They combine multiple AI techniques like computer vision, natural language processing (for understanding road signs), and decision-making algorithms.

-    Predicting Credit Card Defaults:
+#### Predicting Credit Card Defaults:
 - AI analyzes patterns in historical data like credit history, spending habits, and payment regularity to predict the likelihood of a customer defaulting on their credit card payments.

-    Diagnosing Cancer Risks:
+#### Diagnosing Cancer Risks:
 - AI models can analyze medical images like X-rays or MRIs to identify patterns associated with cancer, sometimes spotting anomalies that might be missed by human eyes.

 ## Machine Learning (ML)